-The Otofonix Elite Hearing Amplifier helps mild to moderate hearing assistant needs.
+Otofonix Elite Hearing Amplifier helps mild to moderate hearing needs.
 It’s small, so it will go unnoticed by most people and has a switch that can change between 10 volumes and 4 programs.
-It has digital noise-canceling and feedback suppression so you can hear clearly.
+It also has digital noise-canceling and feedback suppression so you can hear clearly.

 This hearing aid uses an advanced 12 band processor that will boost frequencies associated with the human voice but not others.
 You can control your programs and volume levels with a simple switch and personalize the program to your environment.

 EARGO fit inside the ear so well that even you won’t be able to see them in your own reflection.
 These hearing aids are rechargeable and the mobile app lets you completely fine-tune and personalize your settings specifically to your needs.